A Dual-Language (English/Russian) Immersion Montessori Early School

 3. Submit an Enrollment Application

 If you would like to enroll, please submit an application at www.wonderschool.com/pomegranatetree/apply – Please note that we require tours for all prospective families.
 Do not submit an application if you have not toured.

 After reviewing your application, we’ll send an enrollment invitation.
 Upon accepting your invitation, you’ll pay your deposit (usually equal to one month’s tuition), fill out enrollment documents and review our Parent Handbook.

-We are located in the vibrant city of Irvine in the Los Olivos Apartment Homes community.
-Choosing to live and work in Los Olivos Village was intentional - this little neighborhood offers acres of inviting parks and walking trails that make room for infinite adventures!
-Our home offers children many different centers within our Montessori Room, Art Studio/Gymnastics Room, and Dramatic Play Room.
-And with just a doorstep away is the community Tot Lot for children to enjoy.
+We are located in the vibrant city of Irvine in the Oak Creek neighborhood.
+Our home offers children many different centers within our Montessori Room, Art Studio, Gymnastics Room, and spacious outdoor play are.
 We invite you to come see it for yourself!

 Our Whole Child + Varied Learning Styles Program